Broadway the northern gateway to the beautiful North Cotswolds

 There is now a Museum, located in the original grade II listed workshop, celebrating the work of the renowned 20th century designer and manufacturer.

-The Ashmolean Museum Broadway opened in 2013 being the only branch museum in the UK of the famous Ashmolean Museum in Oxford.
+The Broadway Museum opened in 2013 being the only partnership museum in the UK of the famous Ashmolean Museum in Oxford.
 Cotswolds.Info are proud to have been the first corporate sponsors to enable this important addition to the village to happen.

 You will find displays of furniture, objects, paintings and textiles from the Ashmolean’s reserve collections, as well as works from the private collection of the Keil family, will go on display in six rooms of the beautiful Tudor House.
 There will also be a gallery space dedicated to rotating exhibitions of works by local artists.